アプリでプロモコードAPP10を利用すると10%オフになります

 Think of it as a warm embrace, with a bowl of fluffy rice, a miso soup full of umami and three side dishes that shout out the Kyoto region!
 We’re talking pickled vegetables, deep-fried tofu cooked with love and mackerel prepared with care.
 It’s like your grandma’s cooking in a bowl!

-Obanzai highlights the best regional specialties and is a great way to experience everyday Japanese cuisine - experience Obanzai cooking with a Kyoto local in her home now!
+Obanzai highlights the best regional specialities and is a great way to experience everyday Japanese cuisine - experience Obanzai cooking with a Kyoto local in her home now!

 Shojin Ryori: Vegetarian Buddhist Cuisine